taocpp/PEGTL/doc/Actions-and-States.md

 In its most simple form, a parsing run only returns whether (a portion of) the input matches the grammar.
 To do something useful with the information gathered during a parsing run it is necessary to attach (user-defined) *actions* to one or more grammar rules.

+This page explains semantic actions, how they are attached to a grammar, and how they can be passed data to operate on.

 Actions are functions that are called during the parsing run whenever the rule they are attached to successfully matched.
 When an action is thus *applied*, the corresponding function receives the *states*, an arbitrary list of (user-defined) objects, as arguments.